tallacoptions/TallacOptions-API/Tutorials/README.md

 # Tutorials
-Basic and simple tutorials to help you experiment our APIs.
+Find basic and simple tutorials that will help you kickstart your experience with our APIs.